MirkoBicchierai/Deep_Learning_Application_Labs/LAB_1/README.md

 I selected one of the smaller CNNs with 8 BasicBlocks from those previously tested, since they all performed more or less the same on CIFAR10 in terms of performance.

-I used a KNN as a baseline on the extracted features of CIFAR100 from the model pretrained on CIFAR10, obtaining approximately 15% accuracy.
+I used a Linear SVM as a baseline on the extracted features of CIFAR100 from the model pretrained on CIFAR10, obtaining approximately 0.20% of accuracy on the validation set and test set.

 I fine-tuned the model by initially training only the new fully connected layer with output for 100 classes for CIFAR100, then unfreezing the first 3 layers, and after that the first 5 layers.
 In general, the Adam optimizer works better than SGD when more layers of the network are unfrozen.

 ![Top1.png](img/Top1.png)
 ![top5.png](img/top5.png)